 So what makes for an ideal clip fit?
 While every farrier and horse are different – there are a few basic landmarks nearly all can agree on.

 First, selecting the right clip style is important.
 In general, I determine my use of side and toe clips fairly simply.
 I begin with the overall shape of the foot to see what style will fit most naturally.
 Next, I take a look at mechanics.
 Side clips are excellent choices for horses when you want to set the shoe back further and leave the toe open for breakover.
-Toe clips on the other hand are excellent choices for a narrower or clubby footed horse whose foot shape requires you to grind the shoe down.
+Toe clips on the other hand are excellent choices for a narrower or club-footed horse whose foot shape requires you to grind the shoe down.
 Ultimately, clip style is based on the concept of form to function.
 Does this style of clip match the shape and needs of this horse’s foot?
 If your answer is yes, more than likely you have picked the correct style.

-Second, it is important to realize that you should be aiming for a uniform flush fit.
+Second, it is important to realize that you should be aiming for a uniform, flush fit.
 The hoof wall curves, therefore a poorly fitted clip will result in gaps between it and the hoof wall.
 For the clip to function correctly as an aid and to avoid the creation of pressure points, it needs to fit the foot uniformly – top to bottom, side to side.

-For a clean finish, I prefer to use my grinder first, then follow with my buffy to polish the clips.
+For a clean finish, I prefer to use my grinder first, then follow with my Buffy to polish the clips.

-And finally, here’s a list of common mistakes for you to avoid.
+Here’s a list of common mistakes for you to avoid.
 I see these regularly (and have made them myself!):

 1. Trying to tap the clip into place after it has been nailed on.
 The clips are made of spring steel, meaning this metal has memory and it will only bounce back at you.

 2. Not having a backspacer on your clincher.
 Instead of buying another set of clinchers, I adapt my own.
 Using a nail and some electrical tape, I modify the clinches to have what I refer to as a backspacer (see photo below).
-This prevents me from pushing the nails down as opposed to accurately clinching.
+This prevents me from pushing the nails down, as opposed to accurately clinching.
 Without the backspacer, a pushed nail could eventually cause the shoe to loosen.

 3. Applying the shoe without having modified it for an ideal true fit.
 EasyShoe Flex clips are not meant to be fitted to the foot after nailing.
-If you intend to modify the shoe after you have already applied it, there is a strong chance that you will be frustrated and your horse will be uncomfortable.
+If you intend to modify the shoe after you have already applied it, there is a good chance that you will be frustrated and your horse will be uncomfortable.